ReedAndreas/CPS_Final_Project_Code_Eval/README.md

 Pytorch can be a bit weird to install the first time so if it is not working please refer to this link `https://pytorch.org/get-started/locally/` or reach out to me at the contact info at the bottom.

 Hopefully you should be good to go now in running the code in the notebooks.
-Feel free to run cell by cell or hit run all to view the results.
+The first notebook to try is `demo_experiment_1.ipynb` Feel free to run cell by cell or hit run all (reccommended) to view the results.
-Running everything from experiment1_demo.ipynb will likely take between 20-60 minutes depending on the speed of your machine.
+Running everything from experiment1_demo.ipynb will likely take between 5-45 minutes depending on the speed of your machine.
+If you have any problems with timing please reach out at contact info below!

 If it gives any error of a library missing try to install it via pip.
 If that fails feel free to reach me at reed.w.andreas@vanderbilt.edu or 646-884-2406 and I would be happy to help!

+Your results should be similar to ours but we also tried to make the computation take less long so the test size is relatively small (100).
+If desired, go find where that is (we commented it so its clear) and feel free to up the size so that you achive more precise results, but requiring more computation.